jpype-project/jpype/doc/userguide.rst

 annotation processor which then can produce new code or modify the class annotations.
 As this is a compile time process, even if annotations were added by Python to a class they would still not be active as the corresponding compilation phase would not have been executed.

-This is a limitation of the implementation of annotations by the Java virtual machine.
-It is technically possible though the use of specialized code generation with the ASM library or other code generation to add a runtime annotation.
-Or through exploits of the Java virtual machine annotation implementation one can add annotation to existing Java classes.
-But these annotations are unlikely to be useful.
-As such JPype will not be able to support class or method annotations.

 Restarting the JVM